Bay leaf: Chemical constituents

-The leaves of the European / Mediterranean plant Laurus nobilis contain about 1.3% essential oils (ol. lauri folii), consisting of 45% eucalyptol, 12% other terpenes, 8-12% terpinyl acetate, 3–4% sesquiterpenes, 3% methyleugenol, and other α- and β-pinenes, phellandrene, linalool, geraniol, terpineol, and also contain lauric acid.
+The leaves of the European / Mediterranean plant Laurus nobilis contain about 1.3% essential oils (ol. lauri folii), consisting of 45% eucalyptol, 12% other terpenes, 8–12% terpinyl acetate, 3–4% sesquiterpenes, 3% methyleugenol, and other α- and β-pinenes, phellandrene, linalool, geraniol, terpineol, and also contain lauric acid.

 Taste and aroma

 If eaten whole, Laurus nobilis bay leaves are pungent and have a sharp, bitter taste.
 As with many spices and flavourings, the fragrance of the bay leaf is more noticeable than its taste.
 When the leaf is dried, the aroma is herbal, slightly floral, and somewhat similar to oregano and thyme.
 Myrcene, a component of many essential oils used in perfumery, can be extracted from this bay leaf.
 They also contain eugenol.

 Uses

+Culinary

+Bay leaf is typically used in cooking to flavor broths, grains, soups, stews and stocks.
+It is typically removed before serving.